Necco Wafers

 Necco Wafers are a sugar-based candy, sold in rolls of variously-flavored thin disks.
 First produced in 1847, they became the namesake and core product of the now-defunct New England Confectionery Company (Necco), which operated near Boston, Massachusetts.
+It is the oldest American candy brand still in production (although Good & Plenty is the oldest continually produced American candy brand).

 Production of the candy was suspended in July 2018 when Necco went into bankruptcy, but returned in May 2020 after purchase of the brand and production equipment by the Spangler Candy Company.

 Each roll of Necco Wafers contains eight flavors: lemon (yellow), lime (green), orange (orange), clove (purple), cinnamon (white), wintergreen (pink), licorice (black), and chocolate (brown).
 The ingredients in Necco Wafers are sugar, corn syrup, gelatin, gums, colorings, and flavorings.

 History

 Necco Wafers date back to 1847.
 Oliver Chase, an English immigrant, invented a lozenge cutting machine with which he produced the wafers.
 At the time of the Civil War, these were called "hub wafers" and were carried by Union soldiers.
 In 1901, Chase and Company merged with two other companies to incorporate the New England Confectionery Company (Necco).
 By 1912, the wafers were being advertised as "Necco Wafers", a name they have carried since.

 During World War II, the United States government ordered Necco to produce its wafers for soldiers overseas.
 As a result of this action, Necco saw its sales of the wafers peak.
 Upon returning home, many former soldiers became faithful customers who continued to buy the wafers.

 The Necco company was acquired several times, first in 1963, and most recently in 2018.
 In 2018, the future of Necco Wafers was unclear after the Necco company filed for Chapter 11 bankruptcy.
 Round Hill Investments purchased the company out of bankruptcy for $17.3 million in May 2018, but then abruptly ended operations at Necco on July 24, 2018, citing "sanitation issues" it claimed it was previously unaware of.

 Round Hill sold off various Necco lines to other candy companies.
 Necco Wafers (which retains the Necco name and logo), Sweethearts, and Canada Mints, as well as the equipment used to manufacture them, were sold to the Spangler Candy Company of Bryan, Ohio.
 In September 2018, Spangler announced plans to return the Necco Wafer to the market, initially giving a target date of November 2019.
 In May 2020, Spangler said that Necco Wafers were back in production at a facility in Mexico and ready for release.